charlesbeacham/house_prices/README.md

 ## Installation <a name="installation"></a>

 See environment.yml for full list of packages used.
 The package manager used was conda and coded in Python 3.12.2.
-THe main packages used were pandas, sci-kit learn, and streamlit (for the app).
+The main packages used were pandas, sci-kit learn, and streamlit (for the app).

 You can use the environment.yml to create an exact anaconda virtual environment with the command `conda env create -f environment.yml`